Turkey Tail Mushroom

 No, Turkey Tail mushrooms have a tough, leathery texture and cannot be eaten raw.
 They must be slow-simmered as a tea or soup broth to dissolve and absorb the active medicinal compounds.

 Polysaccharide-K (PSK) is a proprietary, protein-bound beta-glucan compound found in Turkey Tail.
-It is heavily studied and used in clinical protocols for its exceptional ability to support i
+It is heavily studied and used in clinical protocols for its exceptional ability to support immune function.

 Yes, incorporating a warm Turkey Tail broth or extract into your daily wellness routine is safe and highly beneficial for continuous immune support.